 Dot voting is an effective facilitation tool during ideation or online brainstorming sessions, workshops, and collaborative activities.
 This makes it especially useful in UX design settings for prioritizing features and usability findings, assessing user insights, deciding between multiple potential research projects, gathering information for a decision matrix, and ranking other ideas that require group consensus.

-As we get into this process, follow along with our dot voting template and learn how to make decisions more effectively as a group.
+As we further explain this process, follow along with our dot voting template and learn how to make decisions more effectively as a group.

 The dot voting process